SforAiDl/genrl/docs/source/usage/tutorials/Bandits/Tutorial_on_Bandits.md

+# Tutorial on Bandits

-### Training an EpsilonGreedy agent on a Bernoulli Multi Armed Bandit
+## Training an EpsilonGreedy agent on a Bernoulli Multi Armed Bandit

 Multi armed bandits is one of the most basic problems in RL.
 Think of it like this, you have 'n' levers in front of you and each of these levers will give you a different reward.
 For the purposes of formalising the problem the reward is written down in terms of a reward function i.e., the probability of getting a reward when a lever is pulled.

 Suppose you try out one of the levers and get a positive reward.
 What do you do next?
 Should you just keep pulling that lever every time or think what if there might be a better reward to pulling one of the other levers?
 This is the exploration - exploitation dilemma.